Driverless Cars Could Save Thousands Of Lives A Year, Advocates Say

 By now it has become clear that driverless cars are right around the corner rather than being the fanciful imaginings of distant-future science fiction.
-A recent Phys.org article notes that at least a dozen auto manufacturers, including BMW, Kia, Volkswagen and General Motors, plan on having fully self-driving cars on the road by 2020.
+A recent Phys.org article notes that at least a dozen auto manufacturers, including BMW, Kia, Volkswagen, and General Motors, plan on having fully self-driving cars on the road by 2020.

 That is only three years away.